Buongiorno a tutti!

-Villanova University School of Law and the University of St. Thomas School of Law (Minneapolis) proudly announce their eighth annual Summer Law Study Abroad Program in Rome, Italy.
+Villanova University School of Law and the University of St. Thomas School of Law (Minneapolis) proudly announce their ninth annual Summer Law Study Abroad Program in Rome, Italy.

 Rome.
 The Eternal City.
 The City of Seven Hills … an ideal location in which to study and enjoy life in the heart of Europe.
 Home to restaurants, museums, the Vatican, ancient historical sites, shopping and spectacular scenery, Rome has something to interest every visitor, and this beautiful city provides an appropriate backdrop for the courses offered in this popular summer program.